GGLAB-KU/turkish-plu/README.md

 # 🥅 Tasks

+While the Turkish wikiHow corpus constitutes an umbrella dataset, we also create sub-groups of data for each procedural task we study.

 ### Linking Actions

 **Definition:** Linking actions task aims to find the counterpart of a given action in another set of actions. <br>